 A win for history and for nature on the shores of the Bras d’Or

-Our conservation lands in Maskells Harbour span nearly 460 acres of spectacular forest, rolling hills, and over three kilometres of Bras d’Or Lake shoreline.
+Our conservation lands in Maskells Harbour span over 460 acres of spectacular forest, rolling hills, and over three kilometres of Bras d’Or Lake shoreline.

 This impressive land assemblage adds to the adjacent Barra Forest-MacNeils Vale Provincial Park and lands at Gillis Point protected by a conservation easement.
 With these critical gaps secured, the entire shoreline of Maskells Harbour is forever protected, encompassing a combined 7.4 kilometres of undeveloped coastline and 1,200 acres of contiguous coastal protected area.